Kyōko Saitō: 2022–2024: Becoming Hinatazaka46 center, expansion of solo works

-Aside from Hinatazaka46, Saitō and the comedienne Hiccorohee, her co-host on the talk show Kyoccorohee, released their debut single under the name Kyoccorohee, "After You!", digitally on January 1, 2024, and as physical media on February 14.
-The main song, written by Hinatazaka46 lyricist Yasushi Akimoto, was first revealed live on Music Station Superlive 2023 on December 22, 2023.
-Saitō also wrote the lyrics for her solo B-side song on the single.
-The music video is published on Hinatazaka46's YouTube channel and is the first song on the channel to be performed by a non-member.
+Aside from Hinatazaka46, Saitō and Hiccorohee released their debut single under the name Kyoccorohee, "After You!", digitally on January 1, 2024, and as physical media on February 14.
+The main song, written by Hinatazaka46 producer and lyricist Yasushi Akimoto, was first revealed live on Music Station Superlive 2023 on December 22, 2023.
+Saitō wrote the lyrics for her solo song on the single.
+The music video is published on Hinatazaka46's YouTube channel and is the first song on the channel sang by a non-member.